 Styldrift II exploration

-In view of the current macro-economic climate further study work has however been deferred for foreseeable future.
+In view of the current macro-economic climate, further study work has been deferred.